Department of Politics and Philosophy

 This course will introduce students to the practice and diverse products of political philosophy or normative political theory.
 Unlike theories in other areas of Political Science, which are typically focused on attempts to provide explanations and predictions regarding empirical phenomena, political philosophy is focused more on normative questions regarding how we ought to arrange our political affairs and how we ought to understand key morally laden concepts, such as obligation, rights, justice, and equality.

-Introduction to the study of politics, including scope of the discipline, principal fields, research design, and methods of political research and analysis.
+Introduction to the study of politics, including scope of the discipline, principal fields, and methods of political research and analysis.
+Discussion of literatures reviews, scientific hypotheses, and research designs.
+Typically Offered: Varies.

 General Education: International, Social and Behavioral Ways of Knowing

-Survey of approaches used to describe and explain conflict and cooperation among states in the international system; special emphasis on games of strategic interaction.
+Examination of approaches used to study conflict and cooperation among states in the international system.
+Survey of select issues in international politics (e. g. trade, international law and human rights).
 Typically Offered: Fall.

 General Education: International, Social and Behavioral Ways of Knowing